 - Don't let your rates go up.

 If you’re planning on restoring, customizing, or simply touching up your motorcycle, you may find yourself wondering about your frame and how to make it look better.
-A question I often hear is if powder coating the frame is better or is painting better.
+I previously owned a motorcycle restoration business and restored dozens of rides.
+A question I often heard is if powder coating the frame is better vs painting it.

 Because I’ve restored so many motorcycles, I’ve been able to get a good idea about how powder coating vs. painting a frame works.
 I’m not going to tell you what you should do on your motorcycle frame, but I will tell you the pros and cons of each and you can decide from there what is the best choice for you.

 Advantages Of Powder Coating A Motorcycle Frame

 First, I’ll start off with talking about the benefits of powder coating a motorcycle frame.
 When a frame is powder coated, there is a powder like substance that is sprayed all over the frame (hence the name).
 The process almost looks like a hairdryer blowing out powder.

 When a motorcycle frame is powder coated, it needs to be completely stripped down to the frame.
 This means the engine, seat, tank, wiring harness, and even every nut and bolt needs to be removed from the frame.
 This has to be done since the frame will be going in to a large oven that would otherwise ruin other parts.